David Mannix

 David Christopher Mannix (born 24 September 1985) is an English retired footballer who played as a midfielder.
-He is currently assistant manager and the club's academy director at Bangor City.
+He is assistant manager and the club's academy director at Bangor City.

 International career

 Mannix was a youth England international at under 15/16, 17 and 20 levels and gained 15 caps in total.
 He scored his first international goal against Poland in a 5–0 victory on 22 November 2001.
 David was also part of the England team in the 2002 UEFA European Under-17 Football Championship who reached the semi-final in Denmark and finished in 3rd place.